-Safe handling Limit all unnecessary personal contact.
+Safe handling DO NOT allow clothing wet with material to stay in contact with skin Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
+Prevent concentration in hollows and sumps.
+DO NOT enter confined spaces until atmosphere has been checked.
+Avoid smoking, naked lights or ignition sources.
 Avoid contact with incompatible materials.
 When handling, DO NOT eat, drink or smoke.
 Keep containers securely sealed when not in use.
 Avoid physical damage to containers.
 Always wash hands with soap and water after handling.
 Work clothes should be laundered separately.
 Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.
 Other information Store in original containers.
 Keep containers securely sealed.
-Store in a cool, dry, well ventilated area.
-DO NOT allow to freeze.
-Store away from incompatible materials.
+No smoking, naked lights or ignition sources.
+Store in a cool, dry, well-ventilated area.
+Store away from incompatible materials and foodstuff containers.
 Protect containers against physical damage and check regularly for leaks.
 Observe manufacturer's storage and handling recommendations contained within this SDS.